chainstack/docs/docs/tutorials/academic-certificates-on-ethereum.md

 }
 ```

 This is our main contract.
-It will handle generation and verification of certificate.
+It will handle the generation and verification of certificates.

-- `issueCertificate()` generates certificate by calculating a hash of student name and details
+- `issueCertificate()` generates a certificate by calculating a hash of student name and details.
-  - Can be called only by the owner
+  - Can be called only by the owner.
-  - Emits a certificate generation event with a timestamp
+  - Emits a certificate generation event with a timestamp.
-  - Issuer put the certificate on the blockchain by storing it in the global variable `records` by passing `records[certificate] = msg.sender`
+  - Issuer put the certificate on the blockchain by storing it in the global variable `records` by passing `records[certificate] = msg.sender`.
-- `owningAuthority()` returns the address of issuer/authority
+- `owningAuthority()` returns the address of issuer/authority.
-- `verifyCertificate()` calculates a hash of student name and details and checks if it is on the blockchain
+- `verifyCertificate()` calculates a hash of student name and details and checks if it is on the blockchain.
-  - Can be called by anyone
+  - Can be called by anyone.

-After writing our contracts create `2_deploy_contracts.js` in the *migrations* folder:
+After writing our contracts, create `2_deploy_contracts.js` in the `migrations` folder:

 ``` js
 var DocStamp = artifacts.require("./DocStamp.sol");